Carl von Donop: Battle of Red Bank

 When Howe's forces captured Philadelphia in 1777, he then acted to open the Delaware River to the British navy.
 The effort was directed at the forts on either side of the river.
 The Royal Navy on the Delaware River, under the command of Admiral Francis Reynolds, attacked Fort Mifflin in Pennsylvania.
 In an attempt to recoup his tarnished reputation from his defeat at Trenton, Donop volunteered to attempt the capture of Fort Mercer at Red Bank in what is now National Park, New Jersey.
 General Howe agreed, if it could be done easily, and gave Donop command of 2,000 Hessian mercenary troops, with which he crossed the Delaware River on 22 October.
 That afternoon, Donop surrounded the fort and demanded surrender from Colonel Christopher Greene with the threat of invasion and no quarter.
 Greene, in a strong position with 400 Rhode Islanders and in possession of plentiful cannon, grapeshot, and powder, rejected the demand.
 Donop led 1,200 Hessians in three attacks on the fort, all of which were beaten back, resulting in nearly 400 Hessian casualties, including Donop himself.
 Fatally wounded in what would be known as the Battle of Red Bank, Donop died two days later on 25 October 1777.
-He said to a brother officer before he died: "It is finishing a noble career early; but I die the victim of my ambition, and of the avarice of my sovereign."

-He was buried on Red Bank Battlefield.
+He said to a brother officer before he died: "It is finishing a noble career early; but I die the victim of my ambition, and of the avarice of my sovereign."He was buried on the Battlefield where he had been wounded.